fairytale9/fairytale9.github.io/_pages/about.md

 Hello, I am a 2nd-year PhD student at Boston University majoring in Systems Engneering with Operations Research concentration.
 Previously, I got my bachelor's degree in physics at University of Science and Technology of China (USTC).

-I am currently working with Prof. Fairytale and Prof. Fairytale on reinforcement learning and online learning.
+I am currently working with Prof. Yannis Paschalidis and Prof. Aldo Pacchiano on reinforcement learning.
 My research interest lies in studying and devising foundational models and algorithms for decision-making problems.

 Publications